 All To Know About An Undergraduate Dissertation Marking Criteria

 A dissertation is a common task that all final year students receive.
 It is a very important assignment where in the school/college provides the students the option of self-learning.
 This where the students are given the option of choosing their own area of interest and research on a self-declared question.
 That is a question that addresses a valid cause or being with respect to the area of interest.
 The students are expected to develop a sense of responsibility in this process of knowledge procurement.
 The main purpose of a dissertation is to put in a well-documented format of all the steps undertaken by the student-the research, the finding, observations, comparisons, results and the interpretation made.
-A dissertation consists of the following important parts like the title page, abstract, acknowledgement, a list of contents in the paper, a list of tables as well as a list of figures, an index of all the chapters being discussed, references made, appendices and presentation requirements like top margins, page numbers and others as such.
+A custom dissertation consists of the following important parts like the title page, abstract, acknowledgement, a list of contents in the paper, a list of tables as well as a list of figures, an index of all the chapters being discussed, references made, appendices and presentation requirements like top margins, page numbers and others as such.

 Important Criteria To Evaluate The Thesis